 When developing this recipe, I made a version with apples and a version with pears.
 Both versions were delicious, but I went with apples because I liked the hint of color.

 Any sweet apple that’s good for pie will be good in this.
 I prefer Braeburn or Gala.
 I would steer clear of yellow and red delicious.
 They tend to soften too much and turn a little mushy.
+For more information on which apple varieties are best for baking, check out our Guide to Apples.

 HOW MUCH SALT IS NEEDED?